NotYetGames/DlgSystem/README.md

 # DlgSystem (Dialogue System) Plugin

-Master branch Unreal version: `4.16`
+Branch Unreal version: `4.16`

 NOTE this branch was backported from the `4.18` version and it is NOT maintained.

+Any new features added to the plugin won't be backported to this branch.

 Main regression from the `4.18` branch:
 - (February 12.
 2018) - is that you can't set dialogue history from blueprints, otherwise things should work normal.
-- (March 4, 2018) - no SpeakerState and no DlgDataDisplay

 ## Features: